nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ### Token Metadata

-Token metadata is meant for off-chain, user-facing, contexts (e.g.  wallets, explorers, marketplaces).
+Token metadata is intended for off-chain, user-facing contexts (e.g.  wallets, explorers, marketplaces).

 #### Token-Metadata Values

 Token-specific metadata is stored/presented as a Michelson value of type `(map string bytes)`.
 A few of the keys are reserved and predefined by
-TZIP-12:
+TZIP-012:

 - `""` (empty-string): should correspond to a TZIP-016 URI which points to a JSON representation of the token metadata.